-HTTP stands for HyperText Transfer Protocol.
-It serves as a set of rules and guidelines that help web servers provide your browser with everything they need to faithfully display websites on your screen.
+An application layer protocol for distributing information between networked devices.
+On the internet, HTTP serves as a set of rules for web servers to provide browsers with everything they need to display a website on the user’s screen.

 How does HTTP work?

 The HyperText Transfer Protocol works on a request-response basis, where the client (usually a web browser or an application) sends a request to a web server.
 The server then responds to that request by providing the necessary data.

 For example, when you enter an URL address in your browser address bar and hit “Enter,” the browser sends an HTTP request to the server hosting that web page.
 The server processes the request and sends back an HTTP response containing the requested information, for example, information needed to load a website.
 The browser then receives and processes the response — this is how a web page appears on your browser screen.

 This exchange of requests and responses lets clients retrieve web pages, send data to servers, and perform operations over the internet.

 An HTTP request is the message that a client (a web browser) sends to a server, asking for a specific action or resource, for example, for the information needed to load a website.
 An HTTP request consists of several components that carry the necessary information for the server to process the request and provide an appropriate response.
 Here are the components of an HTTP request:

 - A request line.
 A request line contains the HTTP method (GET, POST, PUT, or DELETE), indicating the desired action, the target URL or resource path, indicating the location of the web resources, and the version of the HTTP protocol.

 - A request header.
 A request header contains additional information and metadata about the request: the browser type, accepted content types, user-agent information, authentication tokens, and cookies.

 - A request body.
 A request body is an optional component in an HTTP request, carrying additional information the client sends to the server.
 This component tells the server something specific, like submitting a form, sending data to update a profile, or uploading a file.